Smoothed functional-based gradient algorithms for off-policy reinforcement learning: A non-asymptotic viewpoint: Problem formulation

 \section{Problem formulation}

-We consider an MDP with a state space $\mathscr{S}$, and an action space $\mathscr{A}$ in an episodic setting with a random episode length $T$.
-At time $t \in \{0, \hdots, T-1\}$, the MDP is at state $S_t$ and transition to state $S_{t+1}$ by an action $A_t$ chosen by a behavior policy $b$ and receives a reward $R_{t+1}$.
-We assume the start state $S_0$ is fixed.
-We also assume a special state $0$ as a termination state and the trajectory terminates w.p. $1$ under $b$.
+We consider an MDP with a state space $\mathscr{S}$, and an action space $\mathscr{A}$, both assumed to be finite.
+We operate in an episodic setting with a random episode length $T\in\mathbb{N}$.
+At time $t \in \{0, \hdots, T-1\}$, the MDP is in state $S_t$, and transitions to state $S_{t+1}$ by an action $A_t$ chosen by a behavior policy $b$, and receives a reward $R_{t+1}\in\mathbb{R}$.
+We assume the rewards are bounded, the start state $S_0$ is fixed.
+We also assume a special state $0$ as a termination state.